Osprey Poco LT Review

 Child Comfort

-Child comfort can make the difference between a fun-filled hike and a lesson in frustration and patience as your passenger struggles to get cozy.
+Child comfort is essential and can make the difference between a fun-filled day and a lesson in frustration and patience as your child struggles to get cozy while they're along for the ride.
+While the Osprey Poco LT isn't uncomfortable, some top-ranking competitors surpass it, providing elevated comfort for little riders.

 The shoulder straps are not adjustable, which seems short-sighted for many reasons, and Osprey must be relying on the seat adjustment to get a proper harness fit.
 The elastic prevents them from being too tight on smaller passengers, but older kids may feel too restricted by the one-size-fits-all style harness.
 Given the various adjustments we've seen over the years, this doesn't seem like the best solution going.

 The headrest padding is minimal but enough to keep your baby comfortable.
-The face rest, which is often more important as napper tend to fall forward, is wide and well-padded compared to the headrest.
+The face rest, which is often more important as a napper tends to fall forward, is wide and well-padded compared to the headrest.
 The fabric is smooth and friendly and wipes clean easier than much of the competition.
-Unfortunately, it isn't removable like some of the others, and this will cause a problem at some point, even if it is only the build-up of drool over time.
+Unfortunately, it isn't removable like some of the other backpacks, and this will cause a problem at some point, even if it is only the build-up of drool over time.

 Ease of Use